GPflow/GPflow/doc/source/intro.rst

 Acknowledgements
 ----------------

-James Hensman was supported by an MRC fellowship and Alexander G. de G. Matthews was supported by EPSRC grant EP/I036575/1.
+James Hensman was supported by an MRC fellowship and Alexander G. de G. Matthews was supported by EPSRC grants EP/I036575/1 and EP/N014162/1.